Akselera Tech

 Layer 1: Universal Exclusions (50-70 Keywords)

 These terms are irrelevant for virtually every service business running Google Ads.
 Add them before your first ad ever runs.
+I keep a master template of these and paste them into every new account on day one.

 Job & Career Terms (15-20 keywords)